HimbeerserverDE/mt-multiserver-proxy/doc/config.md

 ```
 Type: string
 Default: "files"
-Values: "files"
+Values: "files", "mtsqlite3"
 Description: The authentication backend to use.
-Files are the only
-option at the moment.
-This mainly exists for future expandability.
+Consider converting your existing database instead of loading it directly.
 ```

 > `NoTelnet`